New terminal construction

 The new integrated terminal is expected to achieve a Green Rating for Integrated Habitat Assessment (GRIHA) 4-Star rating.
 It will have a sophisticated solid waste management system, wastewater treatment facility, rainwater storage facility and underground drainage system.

 A solar roofing system will be installed for electricity generation, in addition to allowing maximum sunlight into the building.
+A photovoltaic solar plant with a power generation capacity of 540kW will be developed at the terminal.

 The airport features a single asphalt-paved runway (02/20), which measures 2,743m-long and 46m-wide.